liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/06-semantic-versioning/01-semantic-versioning-intro.markdown

 - Exact version (one-to-one)

-You should track a range of versions if you intend to build your project for multiple versions of @product@ and maintain maximum compatibility.
+You should track a range of versions if you intend to build your project for multiple versions of @sharepoint@ and maintain maximum compatibility.
 In other words, if several versions of a package work for an app, you can configure the app to use any of them.
 What's more, bnd automatically determines the semantically compatible range of each package a module depends on and records